 Attracts: Butterflies, bees, hummingbirds

-Pollinator benefit: Excellent nectar source; Larval host for Orange Mint and Hermit Sphinx Moths
+Pollinator benefit: Excellent nectar source for hummingbirds; Larval host for Orange Mint and Hermit Sphinx Moths

 Sun Exposure: Sun, Part Shade, Shade